Line defect correlators in fermionic CFTs: Yukawa CFTs with a line defect

-The matrix $\Sigma^a$ is a $4 \times 4$-matrix that defines how the field $\phi^a$ interacts with fermions.
-A choice of $\Sigma^a$ for a given $N$ corresponds of a choice of model, and in this work we focus on the ones listed in appendix \ref{app:betafcn} for $N=1,2,3$.
-The fermions here are defined as $4$-component spinors, and we will use $A,B=1\,, \ldots\,, 4$ as the matrix indices of $\Sigma^a$ and $\gamma^\mu$.
-There is some ambiguity on how to take $\Sigma$ and $\gamma$ across dimensions.
-Here we will do so by assuming that the following identities hold:
+with $\mu = 0\,,\ldots\,,d-1$, $x^0 = \tau$ the Euclidean time direction, and $a=1\,, \ldots\,, N$ the index of the $\mathrm{O}(N)$ symmetry.
+A choice of the matrix $\Sigma^a$ for a given $N$ corresponds to a choice of model, and in this work we focus on the ones mentioned in Section \ref{sec:intro} and listed in Appendix \ref{app:betafcn}.
+For the GNY ($N=1$) and NLJY ($N=2$) models, $\Sigma^a$ is a matrix acting on the fermion flavor space ($i = 1, \ldots, N_f$) and on the spinor space, defining how the field $\phi^a$ interacts with fermions: